-Disclosure: This post includes two affiliate links- if you choose to buy a product via that link, I receive a small percentage of the sale at no extra cost to you.
-Affiliate advertising helps me continue to write free content.
-I only recommend products I personally use or would use.
+This post includes affiliate links- if you choose to buy a product via these links, I may receive a small percentage of the sale at no extra cost to you.

 The temporary conversion